 Despite the specialty drink options, there’s nothing wrong with enjoying an expertly prepared cappuccino or latte served in a pretty pottery mug at Amber.
 If it’s your lucky day, Chan will craft it for you himself.

-Eiichi Kunimoto moved his innovative Japanese coffee shop from its idyllic Tokyo garden in Shibuya to an urban Hong Kong locale since our trip to Japan in 2013.
+Eiichi Kunimoto moved his innovative Japanese coffee shop from its idyllic Tokyo garden in Shibuya to a central Hong Kong locale after our trip to Japan in 2013.
 Though the new location’s stark atmosphere is strikingly different, Kunimoto has maintained the same level of coffee quality and precision despite the move.